 “Tutors and assessors deliver high quality teaching, training and learning in the classroom and the workplace and through distance learning methods.“

-It has also recently been announced that the national average for people completing their apprenticeship is 64.7%, where as at Enable we achieve 77.2% of our apprenticeships!
+It has also recently been announced that the national average for people completing their apprenticeship is 64.7%, where as Enable’s apprenticeship achievement rate is 77.2%!
 12.5% above the national average, which continues to fall while we continue to improve.

 If you are interested in taking on an Apprentice, we can offer you a free recruitment service to help find the right candidate.
 If you have existing staff who you’d like to offer an Apprenticeship to, please contact Nick Taylor (Contract Manager) on 0115 7 100 200 or email email@example.com